 Did you know that video is one of the most crucial weapons in your ecommerce marketing arsenal?

-In a previous post, we provided you with 5 reasons why ecommerce product videos will increase sales.
+In other posts, we've provided you with a comprehensive guide to starting a YouTube channel for your business and 5 reasons why ecommerce product videos will increase sales.
 After Google, YouTube is the second largest search engine in the world.
 Ignoring such a large reservoir of potential customers to promote your products is foolish.
 Every ecommerce retailer should be using video as a part of their marketing strategy, and they should know the analytics to track their YouTube campaigns performance.

 Once you have learnt the proper analytics behind your videos, you can implement strategies to widen your video's reach, thus increasing sales.
 We've compiled ten of the best techniques to analyse and track you YouTube video performance.
 Here we go: